Chelsea news: ‘Sixth would be a good season’ – Eden Hazard-less Blues need to be realistic, says Glen Johnson | Goal.com

 “I think sixth would be a good season for them.”

-Lampard will feel that Champions League spots at there to be shot at, with the likes of Manchester United and Arsenal struggling for consistency at present.
+Lampard will feel that Champions League spots are there to be shot at, with the likes of Manchester United and Arsenal struggling for consistency at present.

 Others, such as Leicester and West Ham, have come into the mix, but Chelsea have plenty of ability at their disposal.